 Resource Treatment Center is a residential placement for children and adolescents between the ages of 11 and 21 who are in need of a safe, secure, and structured setting while addressing behavioral and emotional impairments and deficits.
-All of our programs are designed to provide intensive mental health treatment for psychiatric, behavioral, and/or chemical dependency concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
+All of our programs are designed to provide intensive mental health treatment for psychiatric and behavioral concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
 At Resource, we recognize that having a child who is participating in self-harming behaviors can be heart-wrenching, scary, and leave you feeling helpless, but we are here to help both you and your child.
 Our compassionate staff has years of experience helping children learn to gain control of their symptoms and develop the coping skills needed to successfully move forward towards a bright and happy future.

 How to Help a Loved One

 Helping a loved one get treatment for self-harm